Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/css-flexbox/index.md

 - If we look at our box model in our Google Developers tools, we can validate our settings

-- Now lets talk about the two types of flex containers setting: Flex and Inline-flex.
+- Now let's talk about the two types of flex containers setting: Flex and Inline-flex.

 ## Flex